martenj/rodeos/docs/source/impl_custom_irods.rst

 -------------

 The software `irods-sudo-microservices <https://github.com/UtrechtUniversity/irods-sudo-microservices>`__ has been installed on the iRODS provider (catalogue) server.
-These allow to implement rules with privilege escalation.
+This allows to implement rules with privilege escalation.

 ------------
 AVU Prefixes